Cranberry Jalapeño Salsa Recipe

 Serving size math

-This recipe makes about two cups of salsa.
-One cup of salsa goes good over one 8-ounce block of cream cheese.
-For larger groups, set out two blocks, and pour salsa over both.
-For smaller groups, make the full batch but only start with one block — you can always add more salsa, and you don’t want to set out both blocks and then run out of salsa halfway through the party.
+This recipe produces approximately two cups of salsa.
+One cup of salsa pairs well with one 8-ounce block of cream cheese.
+For bigger groups, put out two blocks, and pour some salsa on top of both.
+For smaller groups, make the full batch but only begin with one block — you can always add more salsa, and you don’t want to put out both blocks and then run out of salsa during the party.

 Swaps That Work (and One That Does Not)